Mowa-Gabriels/Flask-CRUDapp/README.md

-# Flask-CRUDapp
+# Flask-Market(CRUD)app

 A webapp that that:

 - performs CRUD operations
 - registers and authenticate users
+- put items up for sale
+- make purchase and sales at the marketsquare based on budget(minimalistic)
-- more operstions loading..
+- more operations loading..